 - FAQ and blog

 - Hours: Monday — Friday from 8am to 8pm CST and Saturday — Sunday from 9am to 6pm CST

-Unlike all other pet insurance providers we’ve reviewed, Companion Protect has no waiting periods in its policies for you to have coverage for your pet.
+Unlike all other pet insurance providers we’ve reviewed, Companion Protect has no waiting periods in its policies, so you have coverage for your pet as soon as your policy is active.
 Most providers have a 2-15 day waiting period for accidents and/or illnesses once your policy begins.

 Please know that none of the pet insurance providers in our comparison cover pre-existing conditions or cremation and burial costs.
 All of them cover the following items when deemed medically necessary: x-rays, blood tests, ultrasounds, cat scans, MRIs, rehabilitation, specialized exams, surgery, hospitalization, emergency care, specialty care, hydrotherapy, chronic conditions, cancer, diagnostic treatment, alternative/holistic therapy, and euthanasia.
 However, there may be limitations to this coverage, so please check your policy.

 |Cosmetic Procedures (e.g., Tail Docking, Ear Cropping, Dew Claw Removal) Unless Medically Necessary|